Treatment algorithm

 oral/intravenous fluids

-Patients who are conscious should be encouraged to drink.
+Patients who are conscious should be encouraged to drink to thirst.

 Intravenous 5% dextrose and 0.45% sodium chloride may be necessary in some patients.